thegooddocsproject/templates/base-template/about-base-template.md

 * There are often multiple approaches to consider when implementing a doctype.
 * In this section you should discuss different approaches that can be applied to this doctype, including logic and recommendations to help a docset owner select the best strategy for them.
-* Often there would be a light version of this template to use for immature projects, and a more comprehensive version for mature projects.
+* Often there would be a light and more comprehensive version of this template.
+Immature projects may only have the capacity to maintain the light version.
 You should discuss how a project might mature their docs from light to comprehensive versions.

 _{TBD: Add further guidance and sample text here.}_